 “until the Son of Man comes.”
 The Son of Man “coming” in this verse refers to Christ’s Second Coming, when Jesus comes to earth, fights the Battle of Armageddon, conquers the earth, and sets up his kingdom.
 Many theologians attest to this.
-E. W. Bullinger says in his marginal note on the verse in The Companion Bible: “…His coming…would then have been (and will now yet be) the judicial coming of “the Son of Man.”
-The Ryrie Study Bible correctly states: “These verses are a prediction of persecution in the tribulation days and at the second coming of Christ.”
+E. W. Bullinger says in his marginal note on the verse: “…His coming…would then have been (and will now yet be) the judicial coming of “the Son of Man.”a The Ryrie Study Bible correctly states: “These verses are a prediction of persecution in the tribulation days and at the second coming of Christ.”

-The International Critical Commentary on Matthew (vol. 2) says: “On the lips of Jesus, a saying such as Mt.
+Davies and Allison say: “On the lips of Jesus, a saying such as Mt.
 10:23 would have been a word of encouragement to disciples or missionaries whose future included suffering in the eschatological tribulation: take heart, for salvation is near to hand.
 The attempts to interpret 10:23 as fulfilled prophecy have been numerous. …Against all these interpretations, there is every reason to urge that Matthew identified the coming of the Son of Man with the coming of the kingdom of God in its fullness.
 According to the First Gospel, when the Son of Man comes, the angels will be sent forth, every man will be requited according to his deeds and Jesus will sit on his throne.
 (Matt.
 13:41; 16:27; 24:27-44; 25:31).
-In other words, the coming of the Son of Man will mean the final judgment.”
+In other words, the coming of the Son of Man will mean the final judgment.”b

 The idea of the “coming of the Son of Man” (using the phrase “Son of Man”) is universally used of the Second Coming.
 There is no use of the phrase other than that in the Bible.
 Since that is the case, what would be the reason that any theologian would try to say that in this one instance the phrase somehow takes on a new meaning?
 There is one and only one reason: the “coming of the Son of Man” did not occur in the apostles’ lifetimes, but is still future.
 People who say that this verse cannot refer to the Second Coming for the simple reason that it is future are using circular reasoning.
 The assumption is that Jesus cannot be mistaken for any reason, then using that assumption, they search for an “explanation” for what he could have meant that is different from the clear implication of his words.
 That is not good theology.
 Good theology comes from properly reading and interpreting the words of Scripture.
 In this case, the meaning of the coming of the Son of Man is clear in Scripture, it is his Second Coming.